The Law of Inverse Fertility

 - In the 3rd Fushigi Yuugi OVA, the baby is conceived on Taka and Miaka's wedding night, making the baby extra special.
 It's actually a Living Macguffin needed to summon Suzaku and save the Universe of the Four Gods.

 - In CLANNAD ~After Story~, Nagisa is pregnant a few months after marrying Tomoya.
-It does not end well.
+It does not end well, or at least not before the Reset Button Ending.

 - In the For Better or for Worse fanfic The New Retcons, Elizabeth comes back from her honeymoon with Anthony pregnant.
 Unfortunately for all, it's not Anthony's baby.
 He drove her out of the wedding suite when he found out she wasn't a virgin, and she ran straight into Warren Blackwood's arms, leading to her son's conception.